Maksim-jmb/agent/README.md

 # agent
 simple GUI and Layout profiles for jmb

 not cleaned up - adapted another agent into current Basic as of 1/5/2021 after catching a comment on discord for gui and layout.
 Templates got messed up switching things into Basic, didn't take that much time with it - just added a couple skin files to make it workable.
+Colors are all listed at the top of the skins files if you want to change colors.

 Tested it a little - seems to work

 If you are not running the game in C:  you might have to change some includes.